Seppa: Transport

 It is on the NH13 which is part of the larger Trans-Arunachal Highway.
 A strategic road was constructed by BRO in 2017 in Kurung Kumey district between Huri (which is already connected to Koloriang) and Sarli after heavy construction equipment was heli-airlifted from Ziro, which will enable Koloriang-Huri-Sarli-Taliha-Daporijo connectivity by facilitating the construction of the remaining Sarli-Taliha section.
 Once Taliha-Daporijo, Taliha-Nacho, Taliha-Tato (headquarters of Shi Yomi district is completed, all of which were under construction in February 2021 while facing land acquisition issues, it will provide the strategic frontier connectivity from Seppa-Tamsang Yangfo-Sarili-Koloriang-Sarili-Nacho (and beyond to Daporijo-Taksing)-Tato (and beyond to Mechuka-Gelling and Aalo).

-Places to visit
+Places of interest

 Nyishi women dancing during the annual festival, Nyokum Yullo.

 Nyedar namlo, the place of worship of the Donyi-Polo religion is situated in the heart of the town.
 The two-storey building has a hall with a seating capacity of 100 people on the ground floor and the prayer hall is on the first floor.
 The sanctum sanctorum holds a white marble figure of the goddess Ane Donyi.
 The annual Nyokum Yullo, the main festival of the Nyishi people is celebrated on the Nyokum Lapang Ground adjacent to the namlo.

-The District Museum and Library offers great insight into the culture and lifestyle of this tribe.
-There are costumes, headgear, bamboo and cane crafts, weapons, jewelry, handlooms, etc. belonging to the Nyishi and Aka tribes on display here.

-The most distinctive feature of the Nyishis is their elaborate headgear.
-At the district Crafts Centre, you can see several different types of headgear and costumes worn by these people.